appium/appium-inspector/docs/troubleshooting.md

 Please refer to the Installation guide.

+## Auto-updater not working

+This is [a known issue](https://github.com/appium/appium-inspector/issues/733) and is planned to be fixed in future versions.

 ## Cannot start a session using browser Inspector

 The reason for this issue is [cross-origin resource sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)